msprITU/Deep-Performance-Evaluation-Tool/README.md

 Python code will generate the following files.
 I've added descriptions of the files.

-trainGT.txt : Inside this file there are training image Id's, corresponding bounding boxes with class level information
+* [trainGT.txt](YOLO/trainGt.txt) : Inside this file there are training image Id's, corresponding bounding boxes with class level information

-valGT.txt : Inside this file there are validaiton image Id's, corresponding bounding boxes with class level information
+* [valGT.txt](YOLO/valGt.txt) : Inside this file there are validaiton image Id's, corresponding bounding boxes with class level information

-trainImageIdForYolo.txt : This file contains the name list of the COCO training dataset image.
+* [trainImageIdForYolo.txt](YOLO/trainImageIdForYolo.txt) : This file contains the name list of the COCO training dataset image.

-valImageIdForYolo.txt : This file contains the name list of the COCO validation dataset image.
+* [valImageIdForYolo.txt](YOLO/valImageIdForYolo.txt) : This file contains the name list of the COCO validation dataset image.

+The links to these text files are set as an example in the YOLO directory.

 ### Running YOLO for Getting Predictions